QuEraComputing/Bloqade.jl/docs/src/subspace.md

 ## Create the Blockade Subspace

-One can create a blockade subspace via the `blockade_subspace` method if we know the atomic positions
+One can create a blockade subspace via the `blockade_subspace` method if we know the atomic positions:

 ```@docs
 blockade_subspace
 ```

-For example, we can construct a blockade subspace of a square lattice using the code below
+For example, we can construct a blockade subspace of a square lattice using the code below:

 ```@example subspace
 using Bloqade